 Manager B outlines a broad strategy.
 They use a coaching style, asking the team questions to get them to propose what they think can be achieved and how it’s going to be delivered.
 They take a step back, let the team crack on but make it known team members can come to them for support as needed.

-A framework provides the baseline but it’s the dialogue around the framework that gets you the real value.
+A framework outlines skills, behaviour and knowledge requirements but it’s the dialogue around the framework that gets you the real value.
 For example, what might sound-decision making mean for someone in the Finance department vs. an Area Manager of a retail chain?

 And which parts of the framework should any one individual be focussing on?
 It’s unrealistic to expect all employees to develop strengths in all areas.
 But then, I’ve seen employees and leaders quickly dismissing elements they felt were not relevant, when it’s precisely those elements that would benefit their development (and their colleagues’ sanity).

 It would be horribly prescriptive to try and document all of the possible illustrations of a competency framework, although these tomes do exist in some organisations.
 The more effective route to integrating a framework is to get people talking about it.
 Unearth real examples of how the skills and behaviours play out in the day job, ideally involving a diverse group of people so that interpretations can be challenged.

 Here are some methods I’ve seen work really well in organisations to breathe life into a competency framework:

 - Storytelling: Feature individuals (ideally influential movers and shakers in the organisation) from across roles and levels in internal communications, talking about how the behaviours,skills and/or abilities play out for them and how they intend to develop certain areas.
 Short video clips work nicely.

 - Peer review groups: Get people together who are involved in recruitment, people management, promotions etc. so they can discuss the sorts of things they expect to see, share examples and test each others’ interpretations.